How to fix kernel_task high CPU usage on Mac

 When you see kernel_task Mac high CPU that means your Mac is running hot and trying to protect itself from damage due to heat exposure.

-Heat exposure might be external.
+• External heat exposure.
 You might be in a hot environment with poor ventilation.
 The fans on your Mac might not work properly and limit cooling.
 Or your Mac might be too hot due to handling too many connections, such as external monitors, USB peripherals, SD cards, and charging cables.

-iStat Menus is the most comprehensive Mac monitor to date.
+Tool #1, iStat Menus, is arguably the most comprehensive Mac monitor to date.
 It tracks every aspect of your system right from the menu bar, whether it’s CPU, GPU, RAM, disk usage, heat sensors, network, or anything else.
+You can customize the exact data you want to see in iStat Menus (e.g. kernel_task CPU or internal temperature) and hide everything else.

 How to fix kernel_task high memory and CPU consumption